maykinmedia/django-regex-redirects/README.md

 ]
 ```

-Run manage.py syncdb and you're good to go!
+Run manage.py migrate and you're good to go!